hard-nett/docs/developing/dapps/get_started/cosmwasm-testnet.md

 beaker wasm deploy counter --signer-account test1 --network testnet --no-wasm-opt --raw '{ "count": 0 }' --label 'My first Beaker Contract'
 ```

-Note how we added `--network testnet` to tell beaker to deploy to the testnet Osmosis chain.
+Note how we added `--network testnet` to tell beaker to deploy to the testnet Terp-NET chain.

 ### Deploy with an admin
-In this example we are using `osmo1nyphwl8p5yx6fxzevjwqunsfqpcxukmtk8t60m` which is the address from the beaker test1 account as seen in the [config.rs](https://github.com/osmosis-labs/beaker/blob/main/packages/cli/src/framework/config.rs) file.
+In this example we are using `terp1nyphwl8p5yx6fxzevjwqunsfqpcxukmtk8t60m` which is the address from the beaker test1 account as seen in the [config.rs](https://github.com/terpnetwork/beaker/blob/main/packages/cli/src/framework/config.rs) file.

 ::: warning
-Please note that account test1 is publicaly available as documented [here](https://github.com/osmosis-labs/beaker/blob/main/docs/config/global.md) and only used for development purposes.
+Please note that account test1 is publicaly available as documented [here](https://github.com/terpnetwork/beaker/blob/main/docs/config/global.md) and only used for development purposes.
 Beaker will support local keyring in about 1-2 weeks.
 :::

 ```
-beaker wasm deploy counter --signer-account test1 --admin osmo1nyphwl8p5yx6fxzevjwqunsfqpcxukmtk8t60m --network testnet --no-wasm-opt --raw '{ "count": 0 }' --label 'My first Beaker Contract'
+beaker wasm deploy counter --signer-account test1 --admin terp1nyphwl8p5yx6fxzevjwqunsfqpcxukmtk8t60m --network testnet --no-wasm-opt --raw '{ "count": 0 }' --label 'My first Beaker Contract'
 ```
 ![deploy-counter-admin](../../../assets/beaker-admin.png)

 ### Deploy contract via governance
 We can also deploy the contract via governance on the testnet before going to mainnet.
-There are a couple of steps as described in the manual process via CLI[here](https://docs.osmosis.zone/developing/dapps/get_started/submit_wasm_proposal.html), more details also available on the [official CosmWasm Docs](https://github.com/CosmWasm/wasmd/blob/main/x/wasm/Governance.md).
+There are a couple of steps as described in the manual process via CLI[here](https://docs.terp.network/developing/dapps/get_started/submit_wasm_proposal.html), more details also available on the [official CosmWasm Docs](https://github.com/CosmWasm/wasmd/blob/main/x/wasm/Governance.md).

 ### Build contract